inpho/topic-explorer/README.md

 2. Open a terminal and run `conda create -n py27 python=2.7 anaconda`.
 This will create a Python 2.7 Anaconda environment.
 3. Run `source activate py27` to activate the Python 2.7 bindings.
 You should see `(py27)` before your prompt.
 4. Use either the Default or Developer [install instructions](#installation), skipping the step to install Anaconda Python 2.7.
 5. Run `source deactivate` to deactivate Python 2.7 bindings and reactivate Python 3.5 bindings.
-Note that the `vsm` command will only work when the Python 2.7 bindings are activated.
+Note that the `topicexplorer` command will only work when the Python 2.7 bindings are activated.

 ### Non-Anaconda Install
  - **Miniconda**